Andrei Skoch: Political career

 In December 2011, he was elected a deputy of the State Duma of the VI convocation.
 In September 2016, became a deputy of the State Duma of the VII convocation.

 From 1999 to 2019, during the term of office of the deputy of the State Duma of the III, IV, V, VI and VII convocations, he co-authored 163 legislative initiatives and amendments to draft federal laws.

+In 2021, he was elected as a deputy of the State Duma of the Russian Federation, VIII convocation, representing the United Russia party from the single-mandate electoral district No. 76 (Belgorod region).
+He received 63.9% of the votes.

+At the end of 2022, Andrey Skoch entered the top 130 most effective parliamentarians.
+The evaluation was based on a number of parameters, including public voting indices, activity in legislative work, and assessments of effectiveness by experts.
+In the 'Usefulness Coefficient' ranking, Skoch ranked 128th out of 450.

 Charity

+In 2000, he established an independent literary award called "Debut," which existed until 2016.

 Since 2005, Skoch regularly organizes a charitable International youth seminar «New Generation».
 As of 2022, the seminar was held 33 times.

 He is a creator of the humanitarian Pokolenie ("Generation") Foundation.
 It supports cultural workers and scientists, families with three or more children, veterans of World War II, senior citizens and many others.
 The foundation also finances the construction of medical facilities in Belgorod Oblast and provides financial support for the reconstruction and restoration of military cemeteries.

 In 2007, Skoch provided veterans of the Great Patriotic War from Belgorod region with personal VAZ-2105 (3000 vehicles for 260 million rubles).

 In 2012, medical institutions of the Belgorod Region received 51 new ambulances from the Pokolenie ("Generation") Foundation.
 In the same year, the Foundation carried out the reconstruction of the cemetery of the Soviet Army servicemen in Szekesfehervar and the Soviet section of the Kerepesi Cemetery in Budapest (Hungary).
 During the reconstruction, more than a thousand soldiers of the 2nd and 3rd Ukrainian fronts were identified.
 A memorial was erected at the cemetery in Szekesfehervar.

 In 2013, the Foundation presented VAZ-2104 to 180 large families from the Belgorod Region.

 He has reportedly donated over $117 million, a portion of which was earmarked for the restoration of war monuments in Russia.
 Through the Pokolenie Foundation, Skoch is the sponsor of the Debut Prize, a literary award for Russian writers under the age of 25.

+As of 2023, the charitable foundation has allocated over 15 billion rubles for the implementation of various projects.